Henry Potter (judge)

-Henry Potter (January 5, 1766 – December 20, 1857) was the longest-serving United States federal judge to sit on a single court and the longest-serving judge in active service.
-Potter served as a United States circuit judge of the United States Circuit Court for the Fifth Circuit and as a United States district judge of the United States District Court for the Albemarle, Cape Fear and Pamptico Districts of North Carolina.
+Henry Potter (January 5, 1766 – December 20, 1857) was an American lawyer and jurist who was the longest-serving United States federal judge in United States history.
+Appointed by President Thomas Jefferson in 1801, he served as a federal judge for 56 years until his death in 1857 at age 91.
+Potter initially was a judge of the United States Circuit Court for the Fifth Circuit before becoming a United States district judge of the United States District Court for the Albemarle, Cape Fear and Pamptico Districts of North Carolina.

 Education and career

 Born on January 5, 1766, in Mecklenburg County, Colony of Virginia, British America, Potter read law circa 1790.
 He engaged in private practice in Raleigh, North Carolina from circa 1792 to 1802.

 Federal judicial service

 Potter received a recess appointment from President Thomas Jefferson on May 9, 1801, to the United States Circuit Court for the Fifth Circuit, to a new seat authorized by 2 Stat.
 89. He was nominated to the same position by President Jefferson on January 6, 1802.
 He was confirmed by the United States Senate on January 26, 1802, and received his commission the same day.
 His service terminated on April 7, 1802, due to his appointment to another judicial position.

 Potter was nominated by President Jefferson on April 6, 1802, to a seat on the United States District Court for the Albemarle, Cape Fear & Pamptico Districts of North Carolina (also referenced officially as the United States District Court for the District of North Carolina) vacated by Judge John Sitgreaves.
 He was confirmed by the Senate on April 7, 1802, and received his commission the same day.
 His service terminated on December 20, 1857, due to his death in Fayetteville, North Carolina.